Common First Year & Basic Medical Sciences (CFY & BMS)

 ARAB 103

-This course assists in teaching the student, the principles of editing and the basics of writing in Arabic.Training the student to speak, develop the thinking skill, build ideas logically, develop the dialogue skill, and exchange opinions, while being careful to adhere to the classical Arabic language.
+This course teaches students the principles of editing and the fundamentals of writing in Arabic.
+It trains students to speak effectively, develop critical thinking, organize ideas logically, enhance dialogue skills, and exchange opinions, while maintaining adherence to classical Arabic.

 ISLAM 105